cayton10/EComm/README.md

 Figured I'd start with details of the minicart

 Returning correct information from the Cart class query to count the number of items in a person's cart.
 Displays properly on minicart text bubble.
+The mini cart logic can be found [here](https://github.com/cayton10/EComm/blob/master/js/custom.js).Be warned.
+This JS file is not for the weak.
+Just ctrl/CMD + F miniCart and you'll find what you're looking for.

 ##### Setting Sessions and Cookies
 ```php